30 Differential spatial patterns

 theme(legend.position = "right")

-The boxplots above show the average log-CPM for cluster 2 and for all other clusters (excluding cluster 2) across different time phases.
+The boxplots above show the average log-CPM for cluster 2 and for all other clusters (excluding cluster 2) across different time points.
 The largest difference between cluster 2 and the remaining clusters is observed at 2 DPI, with the difference decreasing over time.
 At 20 DPI, no significant log-CPM differences are observed between the clusters.
 This suggests that spatial patterns change across conditions (i.e. time stages).